Sentencing in Alford Plea for John Huffington Concludes More Than 32 Years of Wrongful Conviction and Imprisonment

 With community service at his core, Mr. Huffington is a tireless advocate for the re-entry community in Baltimore and has testified before the Maryland General Assembly and the U.S. House of Representatives.
 He is deeply committed to his work with the Baltimore City Police Department’s Re-entry Advisory Committee.
 Among numerous volunteer positions, John has served on the Mayor’s Green Network Leadership Team, the Greater Baltimore Committee as part of the Coalition for a Second Chance, the Board of Sharp Dressed Man, and the Governor’s Office of Crime Control & Prevention Collateral Consequences Workgroup.
 He has also remained involved with the Alternatives to Violence Project, the same initiative he participated in while incarcerated, by mentoring AmeriCorps volunteers and Loyola University students.

-The Ropes & Gray team was led by litigation partner Chong S. Park, and associates Jonathan Ference-Burke and Caleb Dulis.
+The Ropes & Gray team was led by litigation partner Chong S. Park, and associate Jonathan Ference-Burke.

 Statement from Chong Park, Counsel for John Huffington

 For the last several years, I have had the unique privilege and honor of representing John Huffington.
 It has been humbling and inspiring.
 In fact, the firm has represented him since 1987.

 Despite his decades of wrongful imprisonment, John Huffington lives his life in principled service of others.
 In the time that I have worked with John, I have been impressed by his intelligence, his dedication, and his compassion.
 I am proud to be his lawyer.